michaelxswe/ishop/README.md

 <http://3.17.10.48/docs>

 This project provides a backend API for a shopping website, built using FastAPI and SQLAlchemy as the ORM to perform CRUD operations against a PostgreSQL database.
-It includes user registration, authentication with JWT tokens, cart management, purchase functionality, and a purchase history feature.
+It includes user registration, integration with JWT for secure sign in, shopping cart management, submitting orders, and accessing order history.
 The application is containerized using Docker and can be deployed on AWS Fargate for seamless scaling and management.

 ## Database Schemas